-The convergence of the AO-ML algorithm is shown in Fig. \ref{Convergence} by using drone 2 and drone 3 with a single pilot.
-In the simulation, $\nu=1, \sigma_r=0.1$, $ \tilde k=700$, and $\mathrm{SNR}=20 \;\mathrm{dB}$ are considered.
-As shown in Fig. \ref{Convergence}, AO-ML converges at around the $15$th iteration.
-In addition, the effect of larger gain-phase errors is shown in Fig. \ref{larger errors} by reducing $\nu$ to 0.5 and reducing $\tilde k$ to 5.
-Fig. \ref{larger errors} indicates the analytical and simulation results for both CRLB and SDR match very well for larger gain-phase errors.

 In Fig. \ref{newalgorithms}, the performance of the newly proposed algorithms including the alternating MLE-MLE and joint MUSIC-MLE algorithms is demonstrated.
-In the simulation, the BS is used to localise and communicate with drone 2 and drone 3 without gain-phase errors.
+In the simulation, a BS with $M\times N=6\times 6$ antennas is used to localise and communicate with drone 2 and drone 3 without gain-phase errors.
 The total number of data symbols in each subframe is $T\!\!=\!\!100$, thus the maximum length of the time window is $T+1\!\!=\!\!101$.
 In addition, the modulation technique employed here is 16 phase-shift keying (16PSK).
 In each simulation, $10^5$ Monte Carlo tests are performed.
 In Fig. \ref{newalgorithms}, for example, MUSIC-MLE (71) refers to the result of the joint MUSIC-MLE algorithm in the time window with a length of $t+1$, where $t=70$.
 The result in Fig. \ref{newalgorithms} clearly indicates that both the localisation and communication performance of the two proposed algorithms become better with the increase of the length of the time window until the time window's length equals 101.